 I would rather go to Puerto Penasco, aka Rocky Point, over San Diego or LA and San Diego is my favorite US city.
 Puerto Penasco is closer to Phoenix, more of a fun cultural experience and literally 5-10x more affordable.
+I have been a ton and kept being asked what to do in Rocky Point, so here we are!

 As someone who travels a lot and sometimes takes incredible places for granted, I really enjoy little Puerto Penasco.
 Rocky Point is incredibly underrated and gets hated on way too much for being a poor man’s Mexico vacation.
 However, the value and proximity to Phoenix makes it the best value out there for a great little weekend trip.